maxcct/create-react-app/packages/react-scripts/README.md

 In order to bootstrap a project using these scripts, run `npx create-react-app <app-name> --scripts-version @dangerfarms/react-scripts`.

-To update the published version of `@dangerfarms/react-scripts`, increment the version number in the `package.json` file in the same directory as this README, then, also within the same directory, run `npm publish`'.
+To update the published version of `@dangerfarms/react-scripts`, increment the version number in the `package.json` file in the same directory as this README, then, also within the same directory, run `npm publish` (or `npm publish --access public` if necessary).

 Because Husky can only install git hooks once a repo has been initialised, the bootstrapped project will initially have uncommitted changes to `package.json` and `yarn.lock` caused by installing Husky after `git init` has run.
 Please commit them.